 - 1. Assessment of accrual rate at 3 years after trial launch.
-The purpose is to ensure adequate accrual rate for completing the inclusion period of the trial within 5 years. - 2.
-Assessment of primary endpoint events (recurrence/death).
+The purpose is to ensure adequate accrual rate for completing the inclusion period of the trial within 5 years. - Assessment of primary endpoint events (recurrence/death) at 700 enrolled patients.
+The purpose is to analyse the event rate and conduct a conditional power analysis based on the number of events at that time point.

+3. Assessment of primary endpoint events (recurrence/death).
 The analyses will be performed after every 30 documented events (i.e. after 30, 60, 90, 120 events).